HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 As I touched on in Chapter 2, we really would like our production environment to serve a single, minified, `.js` file with a unique file name so that we can tell browsers to cache it forever.
 However, that's far from ideal in a development environment because we don't want to debug minified code in the browser or have to rebuild it with every change.
 So, in the interest of keeping the development cycle enjoyable here's what we want:

-1. Easy way to edit/refresh your clientside javascript files without having to restart the server or re-compile anything manually.
+1. Easy way to edit/refresh your clientside JavaScript files without having to restart the server or re-compile anything manually.
 2. Be able to easily map code in your browser to the right file and line number in the non-compiled version in your app folder.
 3. Serve unminified code in development.
 4. In production, serve a minfied, uniquely named, permanently cachable file containing your entire app.